Ryan-R-C/Docker-Anotations/README.md

 In a nutshell it is a layer above the Operating System that holds a specif application...
 It is better than a lot of Virtual Machines?
 SURE! it is much cheaper and simple to maintain!

+### Why so light?

+A OS send a certaing amount of system resources to containers